Syston: Overview

 Motorcycle speedway (1930–1931) and greyhound racing (1931–1960s) were staged at the Syston Sports Stadium on Mostyn Avenue.

 The 'Syston white plum' is well known in the Syston locality and has been grown there for well over 100 years.
 It is yellow, oval in shape, thin skinned and a good sized dessert plum.
 It normally crops in September and is emblazoned on the Syston Town welcoming signs.

-Syston is the location of the headquarters of Pukka Pies, which is one of the largest employers in the town, employing 250 people.

 Melton Road from the Brook Bridge.

 Church of St Peter and St Paul, Syston.
 The church is mostly of the 15th century.

+Economy

+Syston is the location of the headquarters of Pukka Pies, which is one of the largest employers in the town, employing 250 people.
+Syston is home to a monthly community newspaper, Syston Town News.
+Dunelm Group began in the town.